rseichter/postqf/README.md

 ## Contact

 The project is hosted on GitHub in the [rseichter/postqf](https://github.com/rseichter/postqf) repository.
-If you have suggestions or run into any problems, please use the [issue tracker](https://github.com/rseichter/postqf/issues).
-The [build configuration](https://github.com/rseichter/postqf/blob/master/setup.cfg) file contains a contact email address.
+If you have suggestions or run into any problems, please check the [discussions](https://github.com/rseichter/postqf/discussions) section first.
+There is also an [issue](https://github.com/rseichter/postqf/issues) tracker available, and the [build configuration](https://github.com/rseichter/postqf/blob/master/setup.cfg) file contains a contact email address.